charlesc90/Dell-PowerEdge-ipmitool/README.md

     chmod +x fans20exec.sh
     sudo ./fans20exec.sh

-Open a text editor such as vim or nano and paste fans20service.sh - it puts the systemd unit file in the proper place.
+Open a text editor such as vim or nano and paste fans20service.sh then save - it puts the systemd unit file in the proper place.

     chmod +x fans20service.sh
     sudo ./fans20service.sh